Protecting works of art

 In this context, since temperature leads to changes in relative humidity, international temperature and humidity standards for museums and art galleries are generally formulated according to precise norms.

-Overall, the indoor relative humidity should be between 45% and 55%, each allowing a 5% variation, preferably between 40% and 60%; the temperature range should be between 18°C and 22°C.
+Overall, the indoor relative humidity must be between 45% and 55%, and each allow a difference of 5%, or preferably between 40% and 60%; the temperature range should be between 18 ° C and 22 ° C. Finer parameters may be required depending on the works.

 Daily temperature oscillation